-The group has been in offshore wind since it’s conception and was responsible for installing the inter array cables at the UK’s first offshore wind farm Blyth in 2000, at Europe’s first commercial wind farm Horns Rev in 2002 and at the UK’s first commercial wind farm Kentish Flats in 2004.
-Since then, the company has worked on more than 40 wind farms across Europe.
+The Group has been in offshore wind since it’s conception and was responsible for installing the inter array cables at the UK’s first offshore wind farm Blyth in 2000, at Europe’s first commercial wind farm Horns Rev in 2002 and at the UK’s first commercial wind farm Kentish Flats in 2004.
+Since then, the company has worked at 50 wind farms across Europe.

-Whether the need is for an interconnector or links to an offshore energy grid, CWind has a culture that is committed to delivering safe, innovative solutions utilising the company’s outstanding engineering and project management capability, adapting to each project’s specific needs.
+Whether the need is for an interconnector or links to an offshore energy grid, the Group has a culture that is committed to delivering safe, innovative solutions utilising the company’s outstanding engineering and project management capability, adapting to each project’s specific needs.

 Cable installation at an offshore wind farm development is a critically important phase.
 There were reportedly as much as £213 million in insurance losses from 28 UK offshore wind claims between 2002 and 2015, 68% were directly due to cable faults occurring predominately during the construction phase.

-Using expert crews and in-house engineering capabilities, the Global Marine Group collaboratively has installed 387 inter array cables and 421 cable pull-ins across more than 40 European wind farms.
+Using expert crews and in-house engineering capabilities, the Global Marine Group collaboratively has installed 850 inter array cables and 890 cable pull-ins across almost 50 UK and European wind farms.